 - **Skills:** You can define skills and assign them to operators, it’s an advanced way to match customer questions with operator knowledge.

-You set up your operator team in your Dashboard under Configuration Operators Here you get an overview of all your operators.
+You set up your operator team in your Dashboard under Team Operators Here you get an overview of all your operators.
 To add a new one, click **Add operator**.